peteroupc/peteroupc.github.io/colorgen.md

 When a person views an object, the light it reflects reaches that person's eyes.

-The human eye has an inner back lining (called the _retina_) filled with three kinds of _cones_ (L, M, and S<sup>[**(5)**](#Note5)</sup>), and each kind of cone is differently sensitive to light.
+The human eye has an inner back lining (called the _retina_) filled with three kinds of _cones_, and each kind of cone is differently sensitive to light.

-The human visual system compares the responses it receives from the cones and converts them to three kinds of signals, namely a light-dark signal and the two _opponent signals_ red/green and blue/yellow.
+The human visual system compares the responses it receives from the cones and converts them to three kinds of signals, namely a light&ndash;dark signal and the two _opponent signals_ red/green and blue/yellow.
 It's these signals, and not the cone responses, that are passed to the brain.<sup>[**(6)**](#Note6)</sup>

 The human brain interprets the signals from the eyes to judge color appearance, taking into account the visual situation.
 One process involved in this is called _adaptation_, in which the human visual system, roughly speaking, treats the brightest thing in the scene as "white" and mentally adjusts the rest of the colors it sees accordingly, to account for differences in lighting.
 Adaptation is thus similar to a digital camera's "auto white balance".

 > **Notes:**
 >
-> 1. The cone responses can be described by three overlapping "curves" that peak at different places in the visible spectrum &mdash; where the M and L curves span the entire visible spectrum.
+> 1. The cone responses can be described by three overlapping "curves" that peak at different places in the visible spectrum &mdash; in fact, two of these curves span the entire visible spectrum.
 As a result, at least two of the three kinds of cones will react to light, not just one by itself.
 > 2. Because there are three kinds of cones, three numbers are enough to uniquely identify a color humans can see &mdash; which is why many [**color spaces**](https://peteroupc.github.io/suppcolor.html#Kinds_of_Color_Spaces) are 3-dimensional, such as RGB or CIE XYZ spaces.

 <a id=Defective_and_Animal_Color_Vision></a>
 ### Defective and Animal Color Vision

-[**Defective color vision**](http://eilv.cie.co.at/term/287), including so-called [**"colorblindness"**](https://en.wikipedia.org/wiki/Color_blindness), results from defective or missing cones and affects a small portion of people, mostly males.
-Two forms of defective color vision, _protanopia_ and _deuteranopia_, result from defects in the L or M cones, respectively, so that for a person with either condition, kinds of light that result in a similar response of the S and M or S and L cones, respectively (usually appearing magenta/red or green/cyan), are harder to distinguish.<sup>[**(7)**](#Note7)</sup>
+[Defective color vision](http://eilv.cie.co.at/term/287), including so-called [**"colorblindness"**](https://en.wikipedia.org/wiki/Color_blindness), can make certain kinds of light harder to distinguish than is the case with normal color vision.<sup>[**(7)**](#Note7)</sup>

 In addition to humans, many other animals possess color vision to a greater or lesser extent.
 As an extreme example, the [**mantis shrimp**](https://en.wikipedia.org/wiki/Mantis_shrimp) has at least twelve different cone types, making its color vision considerably sharper than humans'.